quetzalliwrites/Precis-Nouveaux/README.md

-## 1: The front-end UI part of the web page was made w/ HTML5/CSS3.
+## 1: We designed the front-end UI part of the web page into a 2 coluwn grid.
+We wanted to showcase a source's image, title, and summary.
+Then next to each image and summary text, a QR code.
+This would help the curator be able to scan only the sources that were considered the most valuable and then help improve the briefing process over time.

-## 2: Then the data that IBM Watson Discovery curated and was saved as a Json file by Knime platform was parsed and injected into the HTML markup with EJS.
-(A JS templating language.)
+## 2: Then the data that IBM Watson Discovery curated and was saved as a Json file by Knime platform.
+This was then parsed and injected into the HTML markup with EJS.

-## 3: At this point, the single file app that I created with EXPRESS and Node.js was able to showcase the final result in our webpage here.
+## 3: At this point, the single file app that was created with EXPRESS and Node.js was able to showcase the final result in our webpage here.

 ## 4: You can see that sample data injected as the text in the first article summary in this web page.